Day Trip to the Lake of Gennesaret and the Golan Heights

 On my prior trips to Israel, I only managed to spend a couple of days in the Golan Heights.
 It was a cold week in January, three years ago, and I hadn’t seen much of the region.
 I merely drove past the Lake of Gennesaret, so it was definitely still on my list.
 The lake goes by several names like the Sea of Galilee, Lake of Tiberias, or simply Kinneret, the Israeli name.

-On my last big trip, in order to write the Tel Aviv and Jerusalem guide with Abraham Hostel, I spent five days in Nazareth.
+On my last big trip, in order to write the Tel Aviv and Jerusalem guide, I spent five days in Nazareth.
 Since I also cover sightseeing spots in this guide, I made sure to explore the region and get to know all the good spots.
 After Haifa and Acre, I definitely wanted to see the Lake of Gennesaret.
 So, this day trip to the north of Israel was more than welcome.

 Stop #1 Capernaum – Lake of Gennesaret